specklesystems/speckle-server/README.md

 Do join and introduce yourself!

 ## License
 Unless otherwise described, the code in this repository is licensed under the Apache-2.0 License.
 Please note that some modules, extensions or code herein might be otherwise licensed.
-This is indicated either in the root of the containing folder under a different `LICENSE` file, or in the respective file's header.
+This is indicated either in the root of the containing folder under a different license file, or in the respective file's header.
 If you have any questions, don't hesitate to get in touch with us via [email](mailto:hello@speckle.systems).